 An article offering suggestions and advice on teaching absolute beginners.

-Jeanne: Pre-beginners!
+Pre-beginners!
 Wow.
 I’d heard of pre-intermediate, and noticed that some coursebooks prefer the term pre-elementary to beginners.
 But pre-beginners!
 I think that’s what used to be called absolute or real beginners.
 In this day and age – with English in every TV commercial, Internet website, or comic book – absolute beginners were thought to have disappeared, like the dinosaurs.
 Obviously this is not the case, and there are still some lurking out there in their pre-beginner, ante-natal, pre-lapsarian state.

 I did this over a period of about six 90 minutes lessons, with students saying very little at all, except some basic greeting language at the beginning of the lesson, in dialogue form (Hello, Teresa, how are you today? etc).
-These dialogues were modeled by me and written on the board, with more and more words rubbed out over successive lessons.
+These dialogues were modeled by me and written on the board, with more and more words erased over successive lessons.

 The idea of the TPR was to relax the students and not force them to produce language before they were ready.
 By about lesson 7, they were reading TPR-type instructions aloud to each other (that I had written on cards), and then, finally, inventing their own.
 The transition from understanding language to producing seemed fairly effortless and quite natural.
 But – be warned – some adult students need persuading of the value of this approach, and may feel that throwing bananas at each other is a bit infantile.
 It may help to explain the rationale – and the analogy with child language acquisition is one that most learners can appreciate.